NOTE: Okay, this will be a work in progress, but we’ve got to start somewhere. If you have information to add, please do.

 The 10 Commandments – (1923) – Yes, the original Cecil B. DeMille classic.
-Most of the Biblical portion of this movie was shot on the Nipomo Dunes near San Luis Obispo, but a sequence of of the pursuit leading to the parting of the Red Sea was shot on the beaches and sand dunes of East Seal Beach – just south of Anaheim Landing in June 1923 — before the Surf Side Colony was built.
+Most of the Biblical portion of this movie was shot on the Nipomo Dunes near San Luis Obispo, but a sequence of of the pursuit leading to the parting of the Red Sea was shot in June 1923 on the beaches and sand dunes of East Seal Beach, just south of the Anaheim Landing rail crossing and a few years before the Surf Side Colony was built.
+(The sand dunes don’t exist any more as they were dredged away so the Navy could alter the inlet to their new station in 1944.
 The actual parting of the sea was filmed in a pan of gelatin in a special effect processing lab in Hollywood.
 On some publicity stills photos you can barely make out the Palos Verdes hill in the background.

 The Mansion of Aching Hearts (1925) starring Cullen Landis, directed by James.
 P Hogan, B.P.
 Schulberg Prod., released Feb.
 27, 1925).
 While shooting scenes for the movie on “the famous Beach” (Seal Beach( the director and star thought they’d get in a little fishing and about a mile off shore, both hooked some good sized catches. or they dad until both fishes were stolenh by a hungry seal. (or so the press release for the film aleged.)